 Members who qualify may sign up for automatic bank draft.

 The security deposit will be refunded when members payment history reflects no more than 2 late payments in the previous 12 months.

 Payment security is required on all new accounts.
 KEC accepts the following as payment security:

-- A member may put on deposit an amount equal to 2 times the average monthly electric bill for that location within the previous 12 months or $300 for new construction.
+A member may put on deposit an amount equal to 2 times the highest estimated monthly electric bill or $300 for new construction.

 Still have questions?
 Give us a call any time!